ricky-davis/AstroLauncher/README.md

 4. Starts, and automatically restarts the server
 5. Displays when users join/leave the server
 6. Keeps a log of everything in the logs folder

+## Coming soon
-7. Runs a webinterface to monitor server data.
+1. Web Interface to monitor server data.

 ## TODO